Avery-Nguyen/DEBATR/planning/INFO.md

 # Stretch
 - have text chat room for audience memebers to talk in
 - Can record and save video to main page

-  -(Stretch - Use AWS S3 / Firebase to host own videos)
+  - (Stretch - Use AWS S3 / Firebase to host own videos)

--Nudity filter (Can Twilio help with this?)
+- Nudity filter (Can Twilio help with this?)
--Verified users
+- Verified users
--Implement jobs to handle the startGame timeout chain -Any user can make any topic
+- Implement jobs to handle the startGame timeout chain
+- Any user can make any topic
--Implement our own RTC server instead of twilio.
+- Implement our own RTC server instead of twilio.
--Implement Secure websockets
+- Implement Secure websockets